bentoh95/IS4302_Project/backend/README.md

 ## Setting Up
 Please go to backend root folder, create a new file called ".env".
 Inside, add a "RESET_DB = true" or "RESET_DB = false" as needed.
-In addition, add the needed pdf inside data folder as well.
+<br/>In addition, add the needed pdf inside data folder as well.
+<br/> type "npm install" on the backend folder to install necessary packages
+<br/> type "npm start" to start backend localhost